vipyoung/kharita/README.md

 # kharita

 Kharita (Map in Arabic) is a robust and online algorithm for map inference from crowd-sourced gps data.
-The details of the algorithm can be found in:

-_Rade Stanojevic, Sofiane Abbar, Saravanan Thirumuruganathan, Sanjay Chawla, Fethi Felali, Ahid Aliemat_:
-**_Kharita: Robust Map Inference using Graph Spanners._**
-Submitted to ACM SIGKDD'2017 [[Arxiv version](https://arxiv.org/abs/1702.06025)].

 ## Input
 The input is a csv file in the following format: